joyalkenus/Eva_Yoga/README.md

 ## 🧘 Project Overview

-**Yoga Assistant AI** harnesses the Muti-Modal capabilities of Generative AI, specifically leveraging Google’s Gemini 1.5 Pro model, to deliver dynamic and responsive yoga sessions.
+** Eva AI** harnesses the Muti-Modal capabilities of Generative AI, specifically leveraging Google’s Gemini 1.5 Pro model, to deliver dynamic and responsive yoga sessions.
 Our application is designed to guide users through yoga poses with real-time feedback, utilizing modern web technologies to create a seamless and engaging experience.
 Key features include pose suggestions, real-time speech-to-text processing, and dynamic image fetching for yoga poses using the Google Custom Search API.

 ## 🌟 Need